themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 > {{ theme:partial src="aside-header" voice="gabe" text="So Many Email Accounts" }}
 >
 > Let's clear the skeletons out of the closet.
 Over the years I've used AOL, Hotmail, Yahoo, and Gmail for email.
 There have been many more through various university accounts.
 It's almost all out of my reach now.
 But for the past 5+ years I've primarily used my own domains for email.
 That makes it mine more than any other service.
 I highly recommend owning your own domain and getting an email address on that domain.
-Your email address will always be yours and you can usually point it to a new email provider with little effort.
+Your email address will always be yours and you can point it to a new email provider, usually with little effort.

 {{ theme:partial src="section-header" title="The FastMail Web App" url="{{ soundcloudurl }}" time="5:22" }}